 The D-Cafe offers a friendly, supportive and stimulating environment for people with dementia and their carers.
-The Community Activities Organiser provides a range of engaging activities for people with dementia, as well as running a specific Carers Support Group from 13:00 hrs -14:00 hrs, during the Cafe. £3 is a
+The Community Activities Organiser provides a range of

 The Cafe is a great opportunity to meet others in similar circumstances for advice, information and support and to make valuable social connections.